|

 Telephone area codes are three-digit numbers that are assigned to

-specific locations or usages.
+available in each area code.
 Each state in the USA, each province

 in Canada, and certain island countries and territories (primarily in the